July 16-18, 2021

 Travel + Leisure – April 2016

-Ranked #3 in World’s Best Cities and America’s Favorite Towns Awards out of 30 cities listed–selected largely for Santa Fe’s lively and diverse art scene.
+Ranked No. 3 out of 30 cities up for the World’s Best Cities and America’s Favorite Towns Awards.
+Selected largely for Santa Fe’s lively and diverse art scene.

 Money Magazine – April 2016

-Ranked #7 in their Best in Travel for Domestic Destinations–the best experiences await!
+Ranked No. 7 in their Best in Travel for Domestic Destinations.

 107 West Palace Avenue,